Act I: The Blood of Unicorns

 Thinking back on the experience, it’s not only the lesson of diversification that I learned.
 In Moby Dick, Starbuck, the Pequod's charismatic first mate, tries to save the ship, questioning Ahab's monomaniacal obsession with the whale.
 I feel like my inner Starbuck was trying to warn me all along, but I was unwilling to listen.
 If you find yourself chasing whales, make sure to engage in a broad, open and honest conversation with your team and examine your own instincts.
 Don’t quelch dissent by simply labeling it as pessimism.
 And, if you still decide to harpoon a Leviathan, make sure you’re capable of enduring the downside, not just the up.

-- Allow for healthy dissent in your company, and in your own mind.
+* If you’re going to go chasing whales, check your hubris at the door and make sure you’re consciously assuming the risk. * If you’re risk averse think of your project portfolio as you would your 401K and diversify, diversify, diversify * Allow for healthy dissent in your company and in your own mind.
 Listen to those niggling discomforts in the back of your mind and bring them to the forefront to be analyzed.

 Dorian Gray trades his soul in order that the damage from all of the years of sin and debauchery accrue to his portrait instead of himself.
 While the portrait shuttered up in the attic grows blacker and more hideous with each passing year, Dorian retains his youthful, innocent beauty.
 Of course, eventually things come home to roost, but I don’t want to spoil the ending.
 How does this relate to a mistake that an agency might make?